Crestron/CH5ShellUtilitiesCli/src/cli/export-components/README.md

     yarn export:components [options]
     npm run export:components [options]

+You could use shortcut script `exp:c` with options:
+    ch5-shell-cli exp:c [options]

+You could use shortcut script `exp:c` with yarn and npm commands as the following:
+    yarn exp:c [options]
+    npm run exp:c [options]

+Options:
+    -h, --help,         Help for Exporting components from the './app/project/components/' folder -l, --list,         Prefix for list of file names --all               Select this option to export all the files

 Export the complete components directory from './app/project/components/' folder.
 To achieve this, use the below commands:
     ch5-shell-cli export:components --all